Equity Residential and Essex Property Trust Dragged Into RealPage Scandal. It’s Hardly A Shocker.

 While Zell is buzzing around the globe, middle- and working-class tenants in California are struggling to pay unfair, wildly inflated rents fueled by RealPage’s software and corporate landlords’ predatory tactics.
 In fact, many tenants who can’t keep up are falling into homelessness.

 As the antitrust lawsuit against RealPage, Essex Property Trust, and Equity Residential unfolds, it’ll be fascinating — and possibly horrifying — to see what dirt lawyers dig up against them.
+In the meantime, Housing Is A Human Right demands a thorough federal investigation of RealPage and its corporate clients.

 In the end, the RealPage scandal only underscores the need to better regulate corporate landlords and to rein in their ability to charge unfair, excessive rents.
 It’s why activists in California and across the country are pressing politicians to pass strong rent control laws.